Treating Gastritis

 Be sure to stay away from:

-Aspirin.
-Don't take aspirin or other NSAIDs (nonsteroidal anti-inflammatory drugs) such as ibuprofen.
+Aspirin and ibuprofen.
+Don't take aspirin, ibuprofen, or other NSAIDs (nonsteroidal anti-inflammatory drugs).
 They can irritate your stomach lining.
-Also check with your healthcare provider before taking or stopping any medicines.
+Also check with your doctor before taking or stopping any medicines.

 Spicy foods and caffeine.
+These can make your symptoms worse.
 Stay away from foods made with spices, especially black pepper.
-Caffeine can also make your symptoms worse.
 Don't have coffee, tea, cola drinks, or chocolate.
-Tell your healthcare provider about any other foods or liquids that bother your stomach.
+Tell your doctor about any other foods or liquids that bother your stomach.

 Tobacco and alcohol.
 Don’t use tobacco or drink alcohol.
-Tobacco and alcohol can increase stomach acids and make your gastritis symptoms worse.
+They can increase stomach acids and make your gastritis symptoms worse.
 They can make gastritis harder to heal.

 Reducing your stress

-Stress may make your gastritis symptoms worse.
+Stress may make your symptoms worse.
 Whenever you can, reduce the stress in your life.
-One way to do this is exercise.
-But talk to your healthcare provider first.
+One way to do this is by exercising.
+But talk to your doctor first.
 Also try to get enough sleep.
 Aim for at least 8 hours a night.